Luka Jović: 2018–19 season

 20-year-old Jović became the youngest player to score five goals in a Bundesliga game when he did so in a 7–1 home win over Fortuna Düsseldorf on 19 October 2018.
 On 14 March 2019, he scored the only goal, his seventh for the campaign, in a 1–0 win over Inter Milan to secure the club's progression to the quarter finals of the Europa League.
 In doing so, he helped Eintracht become the first German club ever to record eight wins in a single season in the competition.

 On 17 April 2019, Eintracht Frankfurt exercised a clause in Jović's contract to make his loan move permanent until 30 June 2023.
 In May 2019, he scored in both semi-final legs against Chelsea, yet Eintracht Frankfurt lost 4–3 on penalties after drawing 1–1 in both matches.
 However, Jović managed to score ten goals in total in the Europa League season.

 Real Madrid

 2019–20 season

 On 4 June 2019, Jović signed for Real Madrid for a reported €60 million, on a six-year contract.
 He made his debut on 17 August 2019, coming in as a substitute in a 3–1 win over Celta Vigo.
 On 30 October 2019, he scored his first goal for the club in a 5–0 victory over CD Leganés.

-Jović started both semi-final and final match of 2019–20 Supercopa de España against Valencia and Atlético Madrid, respectively.
+Jović started both semi-final and final match of 2019–20 Supercopa de España against Valencia (made a assist to Modrić goal) and Atlético Madrid, respectively.
 Real won the final 4–1 on penalties on 12 January 2020, earning Jović his first trophy as a Real Madrid player.
-During an injury riddled season, he made 17 appearances during the league season, while scoring two goals, as Real Madrid won the 2019–20 La Liga title.
+During an injury-riddled season, he made 17 appearances during the league season, while scoring two goals, as Real Madrid won the 2019–20 La Liga title.